grackle-project/grackle/doc/source/Installation.rst

       Just like with the classic build-system, Grackle currently needs to be installed to be used.
       If you install it in a non-standard location, then you also need to ensure that you properly set the LD_LIBRARY_PATH (or DYLD_LIBRARY_PATH on macOS) to make use of it.

-      The current structure (and contents) of the build-directory can and will change (especially once `GH-#208 <https://github.com/grackle-project/grackle/pull/208>`__ is merged).
-      But, we plan to add support for linking against a grackle installation without fully installing it.

 4. Test your Build.